Azure/azureml-examples/CONTRIBUTING.md

 ### Checks

-To ensure all checks are passed:
+Before submitting a PR:

-* run `python readme.py` from the root of the repo to generate the README.md, `run-examples` and `run-notebooks` workflow files, and run code/notebook formatting
+* run `python readme.py` from the root of the repo
+* this will generate the `README.md` file
+* this will generate the `run-examples` and `run-notebooks` workflow files
+* this will format Python code and notebooks

 ### Organization

+PRs to add new examples should consider which type of example to add:

 * `examples` is for general examples using AML and should run `code` examples
 * `notebooks` is for general example notebooks using AML and should be interactive